lul-cas/myproxy/readme.md

 There are some bugs on the body content visualization.
 If you want to fix it, ok.
 Also, some headers are being hidden for "safety".
 Include or exclude as you want.

-You can also add uls to bypass MITM, just push then to this:
+You can also add urls to bypass MITM, just push them to this:

 ```golang
 var mitmBypass = map[string]struct{}{}